putteabrahamsson/react-native-indoor-map/README.md

 Library for React Native - TypeScript

+- Feel free to send me a message for help or any customization that you need.

 - Scroll down to the bottom for exampel usage

 !!
 Still under Beta !!